phu0ngng/nccl/docs/userguide/source/env.rst

 ranks share a device, the total number of channels across all ranks can exceed the GPU's available SMs and other scheduling resources.
 Use ``NCCL_MAX_CTAS`` to limit the number of channels per rank to avoid resource exhaustion.

+Note: This is currently an experimental feature, and is still being tuned.
+It is not compatible with all configurations.
+It may exhaust resources and lock NCCL.
+It does not work with NVLS and does not yet have optimized collective routines.
+If erroring or hanging, NCCL may benefit from lower limits on NCCL_MAX_CTAS, NCCL_CUMEM_ENABLE=0, and NCCL_NET_GDR_LEVEL=LOC.

 Values accepted
 ^^^^^^^^^^^^^^^